 I have always wanted a vanity.
 Who doesn’t want to sit comfortably as they apply make-up or fix their hair?
 In my case, it takes about 45 minutes for me to straighten my hair (I have a lot of it).
 That is a long time to stand on unforgiving tile floor.

 It wasn’t until we moved into our new home that I had space for such a piece of furniture.
-Once we had decided the master bedroom layout and determined it would fit, I began the hunt for a vanity.
+As soon as we decided the furniture layout for our master bedroom and determined that a vanity would fit, I began to search for one that I liked.
 It turns out that it isn’t very easy to find an affordable vanity that doesn’t look like it was made for a child.

 When we found the vanity it was quite beat up.
 You could tell from the make-up stains and general wear and tear that it had been well-used.
 The hinges holding up the mirrored center panel were broken and the legs of both the vanity and the bench had been chewed on by some restless pup.
 The bench had already been reupholstered (although I’m not sure why someone would choose a green checkered vinyl tablecloth material) and the hardware was unattractive.